Ruan625Br/ComposeFlow/README.md

 ## How to apply spotless

-`./gradlew --init-script gradle/init.gradle.kts --no-configuration-cache spotlessApply`
+`./gradlew --init-script gradle/init.gradle.kts --no-configuration-cache --continue spotlessApply`

 ## How to generate a system prompt for Gemini